 People who are new to Fasting often pose the questions: “Can I really eat ‘anything I want’ on a Slow Day?” and “What should I eat on Slow Days?”
 To answer those questions, I have decided to add some blog posts to show some of the foods we eat on what the world calls NFDs [non-fast days] but which, in our house, we call ‘Slow Days.’
 This feature will appear sporadically.
 Now for the answers.
 Can you really eat ANYTHING you want on a Slow Day?
 Not really.
 If you eat too many calories every Slow Day, you will not lose weight.
 There are many questions asked on the FastDiet Forum which tell that tale.
 But once in a while your can splurge, as long as it isn’t every day.
 For what to eat on Slow Days, Dr. Mosley recommends a Mediterranean Diet.
 As for how we eat, an example follows.

 American Thanksgiving is coming up so of course we will eat turkey.
 But an entire turkey is too much for two people with smaller appetites, so we have a work-around.
 We order a 15-pound turkey from our butcher at Roy’s Market and have it cut in two pieces lengthwise.
 The two halves are then brined.
 One half goes in the freezer for later while the remaining breast [skin still intact] and thigh are boned [skin to stock pot].

-The leg is put into the stock pot along with the bones, the wing tip, and the giblets.
+The leg is saved for a future meal of Turkey Leg Confit.
+The carcass is put into the stock pot along with the wing tip, and the giblets.
 [The resulting stock of course forms the basis of gravy and turkey soup].
 The breast is butterflied.

 Happy Thanksgiving!
 We have much for which to be thankful.
 We need to remember that every day and help those around us who are less fortunate.